mchmarny/knative-demos/eventing-twitter/README.md

     --from-literal=T_ACCESS_SECRET=${T_ACCESS_SECRET}
 ```

-### Event Source

-The search term used by Twitter Event Source is defined in the `config/twitter-source.yaml` under `--query=YourSearchTermHere`.

-Once you are done editing the `config/twitter-source.yaml` that, save it and apply to your Knative cluster:
+Additionally, you will need to define the search term for which you want the source to search Twitter (`--query=YourSearchTermHere`) in `config/twitter-source.yaml`.
+Once you are done editing, save the file and apply to your Knative cluster:

 ```shell